NSmolianitski/Containers/README.md

 ### List of implemented containers
 - vector
 - list
-- map
+- map (implemented with a red-black tree)
-- queue
+- queue (uses a list as a default container)
-- stack
+- stack (uses a vector as a default container)

 ### Comments
 The queue and stack contain the deque in STL by default, but I decided to use a list in queue and a vector in stack (cause I had no task to reimplement deque).